Signs You Need To Do More To Treat Your Anxiety Even Though You're "Functioning"

 Things can be better

 You don't need to stay stuck in that trap where you work to make your anxiety mostly tolerable, then stop there.
 It's very likely if your pursue other treatment options your life can be better than it is right now.
 I'm not naive.
-I'm not saying everyone with an anxiety disorder can completely cure their condition.
+I'm not saying everyone with an anxiety disorder can completely cure their condition after three weeks of putting their nose to the grindstone.
 But suffering less than you already are?
 Being able to pursue more of your goals?
 That's totally realistic.

 I know the thought of doing more can be scary: